We may earn commission from links on this page, but we only recommend products we back.

-If your history lover knows whether the first Harley-Davidson motorcycle was sold before the first Neiman-Marcus opened, then this is the game for them.
+If your history lover knows whether the first Harley-Davidson motorcycle was sold before the first Neiman Marcus opened, then this is the game for them.
 Each participant builds their own timeline in a race against other players.

 It’s not just impressive from the outside.
 This 1:200 scale model is almost 54 inches long and includes over 9,000 pieces (they’ll be busy!).
 It opens to reveal the inner workings of the ship.
-At just shy of $700, this is definitely a big-ticket present.
+At just shy of $850, this is definitely a big-ticket present.

-Since the shocking story of Christian Dior, his sister Catherine, and Coco Chanel was told in the Apple TV series, The New Look, it is an honor to wear the fragrance that Dior created for his sister just a few years after she was released from Ravensbrück, the WWII concentration camp that held only women.
+Since the shocking story of Christian Dior, his sister Catherine, and Coco Chanel was told in the Apple TV series The New Look, it is an honor to wear the fragrance that Dior created for his sister just a few years after she was released from Ravensbrück, the WWII concentration camp that held only women.

-From Doris Kearns Goodwin on writing and leadership to a new class on the History of Crypto, every history lover will appreciate the variety and expertise offered on this site.
-It’s like getting a master’s degree without having to go to class, take a test or write a paper.
+From Doris Kearns Goodwin on writing and leadership to a new class on the history of crypto, every history lover will appreciate the variety and expertise offered on this site.
+It’s like getting a master’s degree without having to go to class, take a test, or write a paper.

 They can wear their honor on their sleeve with this hoodie that salutes the 99th Pursuit Squadron.
 The red lining is a stylish nod to the Red Tails’ iconic aircraft.